-When you attach a new hard disk to your computer using an external USB, Firewire, or eSATA interface, Casper SmartStart will begin automatically and prompt you to back up your system.
-If the new disk is installed internal to the computer, or if Casper SmartSense is unable to detect the new disk, you must manually launch Casper SmartStart to begin the process.
+When you attach a new hard disk to the server using an external USB, Firewire, or eSATA interface, Casper SmartStart will begin automatically and prompt you to back up the system.
+If the new disk device is installed internal to the computer, or if Casper SmartSense is unable to detect the new disk, you must manually launch Casper SmartStart to begin the process.

-When creating a system backup, Casper SmartStart will automatically make all of the necessary selections within Casper to immediately perform the back up of your Windows system disk.
+When creating a system backup, Casper SmartStart will automatically make all of the necessary selections within Casper to immediately perform the back up of the server's system disk device.